stateful/docs.runme.dev/docs/integrations/vercel-nextjs.md

 ### Setup/Environment

-Similar to the last example, we can do our setup, starting, and opening of the web browser using Runme:
+Similar to the [previous section](https://docs.runme.dev/integrations/deno-fresh), we can do our setup, starting, and opening of the web browser using Runme:

 ![setup environment in vs code](../../static/img/setup-environment.png)

-In a future version of Runme, we'd like to support "execution groups," so that you can execute all of the above scripts in one go!
+Runme supports Cell Run Grouping which allows you to execute all the scripts at a go!
+This can be used in the script above.

 ### Authentication